Backstock Overview

 2. Click PACK BIN in Baseline

-Step 5: Pulling Bins
+Step 5: Unpacking Bins

-To pull a bin:
+To Unpack a bin:

 1. Locate the bin in backstock